iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

         ```

 === "KFServing"
     Deploy two versions of a TensorFlow classification model, along with an Istio virtual service resource to split traffic between them.
-You will use an A/B test to determine which version yields a higher user-engagement, progressively shift traffic towards the winner, and safely promote the winner.
+You will use an A/B test to determine which version yields a higher user-engagement and satisfies latency and error-rate objectives, progressively shift traffic towards the winner, and safely promote the winner.

     ```shell
     kubectl create ns ns-baseline